Gary R. Brown: Renomination to district court under Trump

 In August 2017, Brown was one of several candidates pitched by the White House to U.S. Senators from New York Chuck Schumer and Kirsten Gillibrand for judicial candidates for vacancies on the federal courts in New York.
 On May 10, 2018, President Donald Trump announced his intent to nominate Brown to serve as a United States district judge for the United States District Court for the Eastern District of New York.
+His nomination was part of a bipartisan package of judicial nominees which included Eric Komitee, Rachel Kovner, John Sinatra, and Mary Kay Vyskocil.
 On May 15, 2018, his nomination was sent to the Senate.
 He was renominated to the same seat.
 On September 13, 2018, his nomination was reported out of committee by a 21–0 vote.

 On January 3, 2019, his nomination was returned to the President under Rule XXXI, Paragraph 6 of the United States Senate.
 On April 8, 2019, President Trump announced the renomination of Brown to the district court.
 On May 21, 2019, his nomination was sent to the Senate.
 On June 20, 2019, his nomination was reported out of committee by a voice vote.
-On December 18, 2019, the United States Senate invoked cloture on his nomination by a 91–2 vote.
+On December 18, 2019, the Senate invoked cloture on his nomination by a 91–2 vote.
 On December 19, 2019, his nomination was confirmed by a voice vote.
 He received his judicial commission on December 31, 2019.

 Other interests

 Brown has had a long time interest in magic, which he began performing at the age of seven.
 Besides many contributions to magic periodicals and websites, he authored the book The Coney Island Fakir (1997), a biography about magician Al Flosso, and Wandcraft: Making and Using a Magic Wand (2020).
 He has appeared on television as a commentator on magic numerous times, and has frequently delivered lectures for magic organizations.
 In 2020 he received the "Heroism and Patriot Award" from the Society of American Magicians.

 Brown has also invented several magical effects, including the Viking "Spirit Trumpet" and "Telekinetic Chess" illusions.

+Judge Brown was recently on The CW network show, Penn & Teller Fool Us, aired 3-31-2023.
+A Fool Us Trophy however was not awarded.